julienmoumne/hotshell/README.md

 Hotshell proposes both a way to :

-  - embody skills of team members
+  - embody command-line skills of people
   - produce executable documentation

 As an example, checkout [Hotshell's hotshell](examples#hotshells-hotshell)